ritterim/rimdev-blog/src/content/posts/2023-03-09-creating-a-pagination-component-with-astro.md

   - blog
 ```

 Inside here add your page for the blog landing.
 This is the page that will show all of your posts, or at least what we want.
-You'll need the use brackets in this page title.
+You'll need to use brackets in this page title.
 Call it `[...page].astro`.
 We need the `[]` wrapping the name as this is a dynamic route.

 ```
 src